Palm Tree Lagoon

 Other fish of significant weight include the Amazon Redtail catfish, the Thai Redtail catfish, the Wallago Leeri, the Wallago Attu, the Goonch, the Pacu and a wide range of carp.

 There are more than 100 species in total, including predatory and non-predatory fish.
 The fish in the lake originate predominantly from Thailand, but there are also fish from China and South America.

 What is the day rate at Palm Tree Lagoon?

-If you are looking to fish for only carp or Mekong, which means you aren’t fishing for predatory species, the charge is 4,500 baht per day, and each angler receives 4 carp/Mekong rods.
+If you are looking to fish for only carp or Mekong, which means you aren’t fishing for predatory species, each angler receives 4 carp/Mekong rods.